Millwright Resume Examples and Tips

 This streamlined design features a dual-color approach for the header, for extra impact.
 The two-column layout makes it easy to pinpoint individual sections.

 This dot-graphic design links all the sections in your resume in striking fashion.
-Color fonts for the headings make this layout easy to navigate.
+Color resume fonts for the headings make this layout easy to navigate.

 This straightforward template uses a hint of color and bold section headings to organize content, rather than fancy graphics.